stephenrparsons/bnn/README.md

 - `label_ui.py` sort of adjusts to different image sizes (not done with this) and some other cosmetic tweaks

-Next up is to continue working on the labeling UI so that we can start building a database from the bedbug images, and start experimenting with training the network.
+This does already enable one to start labeling bedbug images and storing the labels in the database, which is great.
+However since it doesn't resize the images to fit the screen, usually only part of each image is shown which isn't all that useful.
+So next up is to enable it to resize images to fit the screen, so we can start labeling for real.
+Then begins the experimentation with training a network.

 The following example commands show how I have been using this.
 This depends on having some readable (not raw) images in the `image-dir` directory, in the below case